 Jenna Bimbi – Executive Director

-Jenna Bimbi is the Executive Director of the New York Birth Control Access Project and has spent her career building and cultivating dynamic teams to effect change.
+Jenna is the Executive Director of the NY Birth Control Access Project and has spent her career building and cultivating dynamic teams to effect change.

 Before founding NYBCAP, Jenna was the Deputy Executive Director of a non-profit transit project where she developed the strategy to engage local leaders, community groups and elected officials in support of an innovative light rail proposal to connect Brooklyn and Queens.